 Average length: 60-90 minutes | How often is it released?
 Once every two weeks | Why should you listen?
 If you want to laugh with great guests

-Beloved British comedian Adam Buxton became the joint king of comedy podcasts when, many years ago, he presented with chum Joe Cornish on cult UK radio station BBC Radio 6 Music.
+Beloved British comedian Adam Buxton became the king of comedy podcasts when, many years ago, he presented with chum Joe Cornish on UK radio station BBC Radio 6 Music.

-Fast-forward to the present day and Buxton has begun a new, interview-based podcast, which he releases roughly every other week.
-Each episode sees Buxton having deep conversations, also known as ‘ramble chats’, with the likes of Louis Theroux, Richard Ayoade and Jonny Greenwood.
+Fast-forward to the present day, and Buxton has begun a new, interview-centric podcast, which he releases about every other week.
+Each episode sees Buxton having deep conversations, also known as ‘ramble chats,’ with the likes of Louis Theroux, Richard Ayoade and Jonny Greenwood.

 My Dad Wrote a Porno